 What if I am chasing a debt and wish to wind up the limited company?

 If this is the case, you must be very careful.
 Issuing a winding up petition should be a last resort.
 You must have the debt proven and not in dispute.
 Additionally, there are large costs attached to issuing a petition (up to £3000!), so therefore it is best saved for large debts.
-For more information, visit our page on issuing a winding up petition.

 In essence, if you are considering any action to wind up a company then you must take advice, preferably from an insolvency practitioner.
 We are licensed insolvency practitioners and you can call us on 08009700539